doxa-tech/simple_markdown/README.md

 Normal paragraph, not in block.
 ```

-* You can specify the with of each block, relative to the others with
+* You can specify the width of each block, relative to the other ones
 ```
 [2flex1]